This hearty bean and lentil chili is delightfully warming.

 - 2 teaspoons coriander

 - 2 teaspoons ancho chili powder

-- 1 14.5 ounce can fire roasted chopped tomatoes
+- 1 (14.5 ounce) can fire roasted chopped tomatoes with juices

 - 1 teaspoon hot sauce optional

 - Bring a soup pot to a medium heat with oil.
 Saute onion and garlic for a few minutes, until translucent and fragrant.

 - Add coriander, cumin, and ancho chili powder to pot.
 Saute with onions and garlic for about 30 seconds.

 - Then add the following to the soup pot: water, fire roasted chopped tomatoes with juices, lentils, black beans, pinto beans, mustard, hot sauce (if using), and salt.

 - Bring the chili to a simmer.
 Cook for fifteen minutes, allowing the flavors to meld and the chili to thicken.